iamjaykang/healthright/README.md

 ## Introduction

-This project is an e-commerce website built using React JS, Firebase, styled with SCSS, and state management by Redux.
+This project is an e-commerce website built using React JS, Firebase, Sequelize ORM, styled with SCSS, and state management by Redux.
 The website allows users to browse and purchase products, as well as manage their shopping carts.
 The project also integrates with Google Dialogflow for conversational user experience.

 ### Technologies Used

 - React JS
-- Firebase
+- Firebase Auth
+- Postgres SQL
+- Node JS
+- Express JS
 - SCSS
+- Sequelize ORM
 - Redux
 - Google Dialogflow

 ### Installation

+### Clone
 1. Clone the repository:
     ```
     git clone https://github.com/iamjaykang/healthright
     ```
+### Client

-2. Install the dependencies:
+1. Install the client dependencies:
     ```
+    cd healthright/client
     npm install
     ```

-3. Start the development server:
+2. Start the development server:
+    ```
+    npm start
+    ```
+### Server

+1. Install the server dependencies:
+    ```
+    cd healthright/server
+    npm install
+    ```

+2. Start the server:
     ```
     npm start
     ```